Clarkdale in Yavapai County, Arizona — The American Mountains (Southwest)

 Erected by City of Clarkdale.

 Location.
 34° 46.323′ N, 112° 3.396′ W. Marker is in Clarkdale, Arizona, in Yavapai County.
 Marker can be reached from North Ninth Street north of Main Street.
+Marker is on a metal post at the far east side of the parking lot for the Clarkdale Town Complex.
 Touch for map.
-Marker is on a metal post at the far east side of the parking lot for the Clarkdale Town Complex.
 Marker is at or near this postal address: 39 North Ninth Street, Clarkdale AZ 86324, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
 United Verde Copper Company Smelter (about 400 feet away, measured in a direct line); Rocket Shovel and Dragline (approx. 3.3 miles away); Jerome, Arizona (approx. 3.3 miles away); The Childs-Irving Project - Construction Challenges (approx. 3.4 miles away); The Irving Turbine and Generator (approx. 3.4 miles away); The Childs-Irving Project-Hydroelectric Project (approx. 3.4 miles away); The Audrey Shaft and UVX Operations (approx. 3.4 miles away); Historic Audrey Shaft Headframe (approx. 3.4 miles away).

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on July 18, 2010, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 784 times since then.
+This page was last revised on November 2, 2019.
+It was originally submitted on July 18, 2010, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 814 times since then and 5 times this year.
 Photos: 1, 2, 3. submitted on July 18, 2010, by Bill Kirchner of Tucson, Arizona. • Syd Whittle was the editor who published this page.